 You can also send a confirmation email after form submission, or redirect the visitor to a custom thank you page.

-Another option is showing an onscreen message.
-For example, if the visitor is expecting a quote or callback, then you might show a message such as ‘We aim to respond within 24 hours.’
+Another great option is displaying an onscreen confirmation message right after submission.
+This is particularly useful for setting expectations.
+For example, if someone is requesting a quote or a callback, you can show a message like, “We aim to respond within 24 hours,” providing them with immediate reassurance.

 4. Accept File Uploads